Sweater

 A sweater (North American English) or pullover, also called a jersey or jumper (British English, Hiberno-English and Australian English), is a piece of clothing, typically with long sleeves, made of knitted or crocheted material that covers the upper part of the body.
 When sleeveless, the garment is often called a slipover, tank top, or sweater vest.

 Sweaters are worn by adults and children, often over a shirt, blouse, T-shirt, or another top, but sometimes next to the skin.
 Sweaters were traditionally made from wool but can now be made of cotton, synthetic fibers, or any combination of these.
-There are also seasonal sweaters, which around Christmas are often called ugly sweaters.
+There are also seasonal sweaters, including the familiar holiday-themed Christmas sweater.

 Etymology

 According to British dictionaries, "sweater" is used in British English in the same sense as in American English but "jumper" is commonly used instead (though some say that "sweater" is used for heavier ones worn for warmth).
 The Oxford English Dictionary states that in British usage, sweaters are always pulled over the head and jumpers are not necessarily, whereas most or all other British dictionaries disagree and say that sweaters are not necessarily pullovers or even say that jumpers are always pullovers, i.e. never open in front.